vanzasetia/intro-component-with-sign-up-form/README.md

 *By writing my code in this file, I might be against the principle which means that if I change my code on the source code, I need to remember to change the code right here.*

-## Useful Resources

-- [JavaScript Password RegEx by Harish Chaudhari](https://gist.github.com/HarishChaudhari/0dd5514ce430991a1b1b8fa04e8b72a4) - This helps me validate the user password input.
-It makes sure that the user writes a strong password.
-- [RegExr](https://regexr.com/) - This tool helps me learn and eventually create my RegEx to validate users' inputs.

 ## Author

 - Frontend Mentor - [@vanzasetia](https://frontendmentor.io/profile/vanzasetia)